-Must be a full-time (12 hours) undergraduate student.
-Must have at least a 3.0 GPA and have earned an Associate Degree in the last two years from a regionally accredited institution.
+Must be a full-time (12 hours) undergraduate student transferring to WKU with at least 24 semester hours of college credit.
+Must have at least a 3.0 GPA and have earned an Associate Degree in the last two years from a regionally accredited institution for the highest award tier.
 Renewable each year with 3.0 GPA.
 Must have a FAFSA completed and be admitted to WKU by April 1 for the Fall and November 1 for the Spring.
-Award tiers are based on cumulative GPA.

 There are many scholarships available to military veterans and their dependents.
 Please visit the website and contact the sponsorship organization with any questions or concerns you may have.

 Returning WKU students currently enrolled full-time at WKU may apply for academic scholarships for the next academic year by completing an online application by February 1 via TOPDOLLAR.